The Judging Process

 Dedicated judging premises at IWSC HQ

-Judging schedule over 7 months of the year
+Judging schedule over seven months of the year

 Samples served in numbered glasses

-Winning a coveted IWSC award isn’t easy but that’s what makes the medal so well respected among trade and consumers alike.
-Our panels of handpicked industry experts judge entries over 7 months of the year to ensure a considered approach to tasting is adhered to for each and every product.
+Winning a coveted IWSC award isn’t easy, but that’s what makes the medal so well respected among trade and consumers alike.
+Our panels of handpicked industry experts judge entries over seven months of the year to ensure a considered approach to tasting is adhered to for each and every product.

 Why do we need 4 bottles?

 - The first bottle is for the initial round of judging.